-The District will provide training to Title IX Coordinators, investigators, Decision-Makers, and any individual who facilitates an informal resolution process, on the definition of sexual harassment, the scope ofthe District's education program or activities, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
-Any materials used to train the District's Title IX Coordinator, investigators, Decision-Makers, and any person who facilitates an informal resolution process, will not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment.
+The district will provide training to Title IX Coordinators, investigators, decision-makers, and any individual who facilitates an informal resolution process, on the definition of sexual harassment, the scope of the district's education program or activities, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Any materials used to train the district's Title IX Coordinator, investigators, decision-makers, and any person who facilitates an informal resolution process, will not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment.

-File retention
+File Retention

-The District will retain on file for a period of at least seven years after closing the case copies of:
+The district will retain on file for a period of at least seven years after closing the case copies of:

-- The original report or complaint; - Any actions taken in response to the complaint, including supportive measures; - The investigative report including all evidence gathered and any responses from the Parties; - The District's determination regarding responsibility; - Audio or audiovisual recording or transcript from a hearing; - Records of any disciplinary sanctions imposed on the Respondent; - Records of any remedies provided to the Complainant; - Any appeal and the result; - Any informal resolution and the result; and - All materials used to train Title IX Coordinators, investigators, Decision-Makers, and any person who facilitates an informal resolution process.
-The District will make these training materials publicly available on its website.
+- The original report or complaint; - Any actions that are taken in response to the complaint, including supportive measures; - The investigative report includes all evidence gathered and any responses from the parties; The district's determination regarding responsibility; - Audio or audiovisual recording or transcript from a hearing; - Records of any disciplinary sanctions imposed on the respondent; - Records of any remedies provided to the complainant; - Any appeal and the result; - Any informal resolution and the result; and - All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.
+The district will make these training materials publicly available on its website.

-The District will make these documents available to the U.S. Department of Education Office for Civil Rights upon request.
+The district will make these documents available to the U.S. Department of Education Office for civil rights upon request.